Rabbit Baiting & Control Programs

 Rabbit Baiting Program

-The program will be managed in accordance with the Pesticide Control (Pindone Products) Order 2010 and aims to protect native flora and reduce the amount of damage to grassed areas.
-The program involves an initial preparation period of non-poison carrots being laid.
-Carrots baited with Pindone will then be placed in the reserve on three evenings during the advertised period.
+The program is undertaken as per the Pesticide Control (Pindone Products) Order 2010.
+This process involves an initial preparation period where non-poison carrot is laid.
+This allows measurement of the existing rabbit population.
+Carrots baited with Pindone will then be placed in each reserve on three evenings during the advertised period.
 Any uneaten Pindone will be removed the following mornings.

 Please follow directions of on-site notification signs or call council on 02 9843 0555 for more details.